Oleksii26/Oleksii26/README.md

 ## Hello everybody!

 I'm a junior developer.
 He graduated from IT courses at the «GOIT Аcademy», majoring in Front-End eveloper.
-Looking for a full time job.
 I always honestly and diligently perform the tasks assigned to me.
 I want to work in a friendly and pleasant team.